cdransf/cd-11ty/src/pages/secondary/uses.md

 - [Feedbin](https://feedbin.com): performant, open and super reliable RSS.
 - [Instapaper](https://instapaper.com): slow to change and often better for it — a reliable and steady read it later service.
 - [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.
-- [Last.fm](https://last.fm): as it turns out, the best music recommendations still come from dedicated fans.
 - [Trakt](https://trakt.tv): my preferred TV and movie tracking service — it has a strong community (and isn't owned by a private equity firm).
 - [Slack](http://slack.com): I have a family Slack set up to avoid group text messages and am in a few other community Slacks.
 - [Discord](http://discord.com): I don't _like_ Discord but, for better or worse, it's where some communities I frequent are.